40 Million Americans Have Errors on Their Credit Reports

 It’s important to note that a consumer’s credit score is largely calculated from these credit reports.
 In fact, FICO scores – which are used by 90% of top lenders to make credit-related decisions – are calculated based solely on information in consumer credit reports, as maintained by the credit reporting agencies.

 As you may know, many institutions use a consumer’s credit score as a predictor of future delinquency.
 As such, this score is a huge factor in any number of financial transactions, from purchasing a home, to opening a business, to securing a personal loan.
+To put it bluntly: For millions of Americans, a hefty amount of their financial and personal comfort and security rides on their credit score – and, by extension, on the credit reports maintained by these major CRAs.

 This is important!
 Often, errors in a credit report lead to an inaccurate credit score, which can in turn lead to a consumer paying too much for credit – or even being denied credit entirely.
+Let’s look into some common issues.

-• Failing to list a debt as disputed
+- Failing to List a Debt as Disputed:

 When faced with the size and scope of the credit reporting industry – a dense bureaucracy that affects virtually all American adults – it can be daunting for consumers to see a way to take action.
 But there is recourse available for all those proverbial “Davids” feeling meek next to this massive, multi-armed “Goliath.”